Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Josh Nelson (BCA Hons, PhD) is a freelance writer, academic, broadcaster and filmmaker.
+Josh Nelson (BCA Hons, PhD) is a writer, academic, broadcaster and filmmaker.
 He has worked as a lecturer at The University of Melbourne, Monash University and Victoria University, and has extensive experience presenting to secondary schools on a number of film and media-related topics.

-His work has been published in the Directory of World Cinema: American Hollywood (Intellect Books) and on-line journals Kill Your Darlings, Screening the Past, Arts Hub and on his website, Philmology.
+His writing on cinema has been published in two volumes of the Directory of World Cinema (Intellect Books) and in on-line journals Kill Your Darlings, Screening the Past, Arts Hub and on his website, Philmology.

 More about Josh at http://www.philmology.com/

 I have a diverse teaching and research background encompassing cinema and various forms of media, cultural studies, philosophy, politics and gender studies.

 My primary aim in both my writing and teaching is to explore the relationship between film, culture and theory in a stimulating and accessible manner..

 Josh gave an excellent presentation.
 He tailored the material to our needs and spoke with conviction and authority.
 Students saw his insights as fascinating and background knowledge as impressive.